Volunteer with CRIS

 Classroom Assistant: CRIS offers a variety of English as a Second Language (ESL) classes.
 Each class has a primary instructor.
 Having only one teacher per class makes it difficult to attend to the needs of the students, so volunteer classroom assistants provide individual attention to each student to make their education more personal.
 Work may include teaching, creating lesson plans, assisting the teacher with activities, one-on-one conversations with the students, helping students with basic computer skills, and occasional field trips.
 (Requirements: 12-week commitment and daytime availability)

-In-Home Conversation Partner: In-home ESL tutors and conversation partners typically serve stay-at-home mothers, providing English instruction and conversation practice on an in-home, one-on-one basis.
+In-Home Conversation Partner: In-home ESL tutors and conversation partners provide English instruction and conversation practice on an in-home, one-on-one basis.
 These sessions allow for a personal and relationship-building volunteer experience.
 Volunteers are encouraged to develop their own curriculum based on the learner’s needs.
 ESL teaching materials are available for volunteer use upon request.
 (Requirement: 12-week commitment)

 • Food security can be a significant challenge for the populations CRIS serves.
 There are multiple ways for community members to partner with CRIS in meeting these immediate needs.